Assistant Professor of the Practice in the Department of Electrical and Computer Engineering

 - Ph.D.
 Virginia Polytech Institute and State University, 2018

-Wearable computing, activity recognition, context awareness, machine learning, engineering education, and Middle Eastern politics
+Wearable computing, activity recognition, context awareness, machine learning, artificial intelligence, engineering education, and Middle Eastern politics

 - ECE 494: Projects in Electrical and Computer Engineering